canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 has been removed.

 The use cases can be broken down into two groups:
-- reusing storage from previous units but within the same etcd cluster/database (see: [Same Cluster Scenario](#same-cluster-scenario)) or
+- reusing storage from previous units but within the same etcd cluster/database (see: [Same cluster scenario](#same-cluster-scenario)) or
-- reusing storage from another etcd cluster/database (see: [Different Cluster Scenario](#different-cluster-scenario))
+- reusing storage from another etcd cluster/database (see: [Different cluster scenario](#different-cluster-scenario))

 Charmed etcd uses two different storage volumes:
 - `data` containing the raw data files (the actual database) written and managed by etcd